liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 That was if Musica and the others were really aiming to get Emilia to withdraw.

-"…I just believed it made sense to make waves."
+Musica: \[…I just believed it made sense to make waves.\]

-"In the beginning, you just wanted to stir up the storm, is that right?"
+Petra: \[In the beginning, you just wanted to stir up the storm, is that right?\]

-"Wha-… Hk!"
+Musica: \[Wha-… Hk!\]

-"Then, the Mole-people could be seen as those who bravely confronted the ones who brought back the terrifying memories of the Witch of Envy."
+Petra: \[Then, the Mole-people could be seen as those who bravely confronted the ones who brought back the terrifying memories of the Witch of Envy.\]

 After Petra's pointed remark, Musica's voice sounded audibly shaken for the first time.
 Unlike the previous feigned, guiding responses, this